dalenunns/smartwatch-lobotomy/README.md

 It's very hacky.

-**WARNING - BE VERY CAREFUL RUNNING THESE COMMANDS WILL BRICK YOUR WATCH !!!**
+**WARNING - BE VERY CAREFUL RUNNING THESE COMMANDS AS THEY WILL BRICK YOUR WATCH !!!**

 ### Building